-To have an effective marketing program, you absolutely need a great product or service.
+To have an effective inbound marketing program, including proper social media presence, you absolutely need a great product or service.
 That goes without saying.
 But you also need to be different than your competitors.
 You need something that makes you unique.
 In the world of marketing, we call this a unique selling proposition or USP.

 Houzz, in light of some recent changes you’ve made, you're well on your way to commoditizing the construction industry making it even harder for builders, remodelers, and contractors to be unique and turn profits.